stefanes/tibber-graph/README.md

                 {% set ns.prices = ns.prices + [{'start': time.isoformat(), 'price_per_kwh': price | round(3, default=0)}] %}
             {% endfor %}
             {{ ns.prices }}
+          currency: "kr" # overrides currency from "unit_of_measurement"
 ```

 ### EPEX Spot

 Install and configure the [EPEX Spot integration](https://github.com/mampfes/ha_epex_spot).
-The price sensors provided by this integration can be used directly as the data source for Tibber Graph, as they already expose the [required `data` attribute](https://github.com/mampfes/ha_epex_spot?tab=readme-ov-file#2-market-price-sensor).
+The price sensors provided by this integration can be used directly as the data source for Tibber Graph, as they already expose the required [`data` attribute](https://github.com/mampfes/ha_epex_spot?tab=readme-ov-file#2-market-price-sensor).

 ### Schema